kristiyann/af1spider/README.md

 Service to periodically check whether a certain Nike (at the moment) product is available in the desired size. <br>

 ## Use:
-1. Make sure you have golang & git installed <br>
+1. Make sure you have Go & Git installed <br>
 https://go.dev/ https://git-scm.com/downloads <br>
 2. Clone the repository locally <br>
 3. Install dependencies
 ```bash
 go mod tidy
 ```
-4) Create an .env file in the root of the project and populate the following variables <br>
+4. Create an .env file in the root of the project and populate the following variables <br>
 ```bash
 FROM_EMAIL=
 ```